habbleO/Entropy-Origins/README.md

 * You cannot wear armor
 * You can change your size with the primary action.
 * You sink in water
+* You can break stone blocks, along with coal through gold ore, without a pickaxe
+* You mine 15% faster

+### Rat (Currently Unfinished!)
+* You are very small, and do not take fall damage
+* You can launch yourself with a big jump
+* You need more food than normal